bvx89/confluedit/README.md

 <p>
 In order to run this project, the Atlassian Plugin SDK must be configured.
 Go through the
 <a href="https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project">
 Atlassian Plugin SDK tutorial</a> to configure the environment and select an IDE to use for your development.
-When you have configured your IDE to use the Maven provided in the Atlassian Plugin SDK, you are ready to build using one of atlas* commands.
+Clone this git repo to a local directory, and create a new project from the source code.
+When you have configured your IDE to use the Maven provided in the Atlassian Plugin SDK, you are ready to develop using one of the atlas-* commands listed at the end.
 </p>

 <hr/>